populationgenomics/team-docs/hail.md

 ## Merging upstream changes

 We try to keep our Hail fork as close as possible to the upstream repository.
-About once a week we integrate any upstream changes as follows:
+We merge after each major release, or if there are specific security updates:

 ```bash
 git remote add upstream https://github.com/hail-is/hail.git  # One-time setup.